Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Plan for Ways to Be More Efficient

-Did you have any music curriculum objectives that you were unable to cover because you ran out of time?
+Did you have music curriculum objectives you didn’t cover because you ran out of time?
 Plan ways to maximize your classroom efficiency.
 Take a peek at this post with actionable tips to Talk Less and Teach More Music.

 Next, look for multitasking songs and music lessons.
 Almost all songs may be used to teach more than one concept.
 Revisiting the same song with a different focus helps students develop a solid repertoire of songs and become independent singers.

 Need help to find songs and activities that teach specific music elements?
 Take a peek at this FREE Elementary Music Literacy Resource Guide.
-With a detailed “at-a-glance” index of music elements, it’s easy to find the perfect activities to teach each element.
-This guide includes both free and paid resources to help you enhance your teaching.
+The detailed “at-a-glance” index of music elements makes it easy to find the perfect activities to teach each element.
+This guide includes both free and paid resources to help you enhance your elementary music lessons.

 Design Music Lesson Plans for “Long-Lasting” Learning

-Just because you taught a “one and done” lesson that covered a curriculum objective does not mean that your students have mastered or learned that concept.
+Just because you taught a “one and done” lesson that covered a curriculum objective does not mean your students have mastered or learned that concept.
 Music lessons should be comprehensive and repeated many times.
+But that doesn’t mean boring!

-A yearly and monthly curriculum framework that repeats and spirals through music literacy concepts builds independent music readers, even at the elementary level.
+A yearly and monthly curriculum framework should repeat and spiral through music literacy concepts.
+This builds independent music readers, even at the elementary level.

 Getting Ready for the Start of a New School Year

 Keep it simple.
-Put hard and fast parameters on the time you devote to getting your classroom and lesson plans ready for the first day of school.
+Put hard and fast parameters on the amount of time you devote to preparing your classroom and lesson plans for the first day of school.
 Your workload can expand exponentially if you allow it to.
 Design simple, effective, comprehensive lessons and consider it done.

 Strategic summer lesson planning can help you better manage the back-to-school rush.
 Work efficiently and do your best.
 This is all anyone can ask.
 Afterward, take a few extra days to relax and enjoy before the school year starts.